planetarian/TsunKitTranslations/README.md

 Submissions to this repo will be reviewed and pulled into the TsunKit preview instance at http://kcbeta.piro.moe/

 ## Format
 The language file format is simple JSON, plus interpolated tokens.
+JSON translation files should be saved with Unicode encoding.

 Each entry has an `identifier` which uniquely identifies that translation entry, and `translation` text which is what will be displayed when that identifier is referenced by TsunKit.